knuthaug/blog.knuthaugen.no/labs/_posts/2025-10-28-web-vitals-live-measurements.md

   onTTFBAttr(metricCallbackAttr, { reportAllChanges: true });
 }

-function addToDetails(element: HTMLElement, data: any) {
+function addToDetails(element: HTMLElement, data: any, count: number) {
   if (data.name === "CLS") {
     //writing cls values in this manner will generate new CLS events return;